What are Workshop Specialities?

 Dillon Patel

-Dillon Patel is a passionate and versatile performer, following his love for acting with numerous acclaimed performances in local extra-curricular drama schools and television commercials.
-Currently an undergraduate at Bath Spa University studying towards his BA HONs acting degree.
-Also has an A-level qualification in Film and A Btec Level 3 qualification in Acting.
+Dillon Patel is a versatile performer, following his love for acting with numerous acclaimed performances in local extra-curricular drama schools and television commercials.
+Also having an A-level qualification in Film and A Btec Level 3 qualification in Acting.